GeostatsGuy/Resources/README.md

 ## Demos of Bayesian Statistics

+**Bayesian Apporaches** are powerful.
+They integrate prior belief with new observations, provide explicit uncertainty models and more intuitive credible intervals for uncertainty in model parameters.
+Here's some accessible demonstrations to get you started thinking like a Bayesian statician.

 1. [The Coin Problem from Sivia (1996) in Excel](https://git.io/fNg47)
 2. [Bayesian updating with Gaussian in Excel](https://git.io/fNg4F)
 3. [Probability given a positive test in Excel](https://git.io/fNg4N)